 We have already established that the Chesapeake Bay Retriever is not hypoallergenic.
 But what exactly makes a dog hypoallergenic, and what does hypoallergenic mean?

-Hypoallergenic is a term used to describe a dog that is less likely to cause an allergic response in someone that is allergic to dogs.
+Hypoallergenic is a term used to describe a dog that is less likely to cause an allergic response in someone allergic to dogs.

 What is it that makes a dog “hypoallergenic”?

 It all comes down to the proteins that dogs produce.
-These proteins trigger the allergic response, and they are present in a dog’s urine, saliva, and skin cells.
-Some breeds create more of these proteins, and some dog breeds produce less.
+These proteins trigger the allergic response and are present in a dog’s urine, saliva, and skin cells.
+Some breeds create more of these proteins, while some dogs produce less.